The Israel-Hamas War: The Day After

 Reforming the PA

 Despite the corruption, incitement, and violence emanating from the PA, the Biden administration was pressuring Israel to accept a “revamped and revitalized” PA to take control of Gaza after the war ended.
 Netanyahu pointedly rejected the idea.
-“After the great sacrifice of our civilians and our soldiers, I will not allow the entry into Gaza of those who educate for terrorism, support terrorism, and finance terrorism,” He added, “I will not allow Israel to repeat the mistake of Oslo.”
+“After the great sacrifice of our civilians and our soldiers, I will not allow the entry into Gaza of those who educate for terrorism, support terrorism, and finance terrorism.”
+He added, “I will not allow Israel to repeat the mistake of Oslo.”

-Israeli analysts, including former ambassador to the United States Michael Oren, suggested Netanyahu was trying to ensure his political survival.
+Israeli analysts, including former ambassador to the United States Michael Oren, suggested that Netanyahu was trying to ensure his political survival.
 Netanyahu is “saying Oslo was a worse catastrophe for Israel than Oct.
 7, and I am the best guarantor you have that [such an agreement] won’t happen again.”

 “At the moment, Bibi is just playing to the gallery, and the gallery is his political base,” said journalist Ehud Yaari.
 “I don’t think we’re at a point where Bibi feels he is obliged to make a decision.”

-It is possible Netanyahu will not be prime minister when a decision on who rules Gaza needs to be made, as he might resign or be forced from office.
+It is possible that Netanyahu will not be prime minister when a decision on who rules Gaza needs to be made, as he might resign or be forced from office.
 Other cabinet officials might see “little to be gained from defying the White House,” said Yaari.

-The Biden administration was also angered by comments by ministers Smotrich and Ben-Gvir calling for Gazans to be encouraged to immigrate to other countries.
+The Biden administration was also angered by comments by ministers Bezalel Smotrich and Itamar Ben-Gvir calling for Gazans to be encouraged to immigrate to other countries.
 “If in Gaza there will be 100,000 or 200,000 Arabs and not 2 million, the entire conversation on ‘the day after’ will look different,” Smotrich said.
 Ben-Gvir also suggested that Jews return to settle in Gaza.

 The State Department spokesman responded, “This rhetoric is inflammatory and irresponsible.
 We have been told repeatedly and consistently by the Government of Israel, including by the Prime Minister, that such statements do not reflect the policy of the Israeli government.
 They should stop immediately.”